-- Most commonly noted problem areas are on Leonard Street, around Town Hall, and in free public parking lots. - Plenty of availability on Cross Street, Channing Road, and Concord Avenue, but some unregulated residential streets are currently experiencing employee overflow that disrupts day-to-day residential life - A pathway is needed to connect between the Claflin Lot and Leonard Street. - There is off-street availability in the middle of the Claflin Lot and in the pay-for-parking section of the Claflin Lot.
+- Identified parking problem areas on Leonard Street, around Town Hall, and in free public parking lots. - Plenty of availability on Cross Street, Channing Road, and Concord Avenue. - A pathway is needed to connect between the Claflin Lot and Leonard Street. - There is off-street availability in middle of Claflin Lot and in the pay-for-parking section of the Claflin Lot. - Participants prefer to "park once": they are willing to park a little further away and walk to multiple destinations without moving their car. - Participants agreed that they would like it to be easier to walk, bike, or take transit to the Center.

-- Most prefer to "park once": they are willing to park a little further away and walk to multiple destinations without moving their car. - Many would like it to be easier to walk, bike, or take transit to the Center. - Belmont residents, employees, and business owners are open to ideas about onstreet pricing to encourage availability, as long as there is some easily-accessible free parking available.
+Participants are open to ideas about on-street pricing to encourage turnover, as long as there is some easily-accessible free parking available.
 Almost half of participants would be willing to pay to park to ensure better availability.